Skip to main content

 The Cavos Account smart contract verifies every transaction:

-3. Expiration Check: JWT and session must be within validity period
+3. Expiration Check: JWT exp and session max_block must be within validity period

-4. Session Key: Ephemeral key must match JWT-registered session
+4. Session Key: Ephemeral Stark key must match JWT-registered session

 // Simplified verification flow